By Julie Tomascik

 So how exactly is agriculture involved?

 Footballs.
 They’re made from leather.
-And Texas leads the nation in cattle numbers with nearly 11 million head.
+And Texas leads the nation in cattle numbers with over 13 million head.

 Peanuts.
-The Lone Star State grows more than 423 million pounds of this popular snack.
-That’s a lot of nuts!
+The Lone Star State grows millions of pounds of this popular snack!

 Chicken wings.
 Super Bowl weekend is unquestionably the biggest time of year for wings.
 Texas grows more than 100 million chickens each year, ranking sixth in the nation.

 Cotton.
 Texas is a major cotton state.
-And 3.5 million bales of cotton were produced in 2011.
-Need a Super Bowl XLIX championship shirt?
+And over 7 million bales of cotton were produced in 2011.
+Need a Super Bowl LVI championship shirt?
 They’re made from cotton!

 And maybe agriculture will make it in another commercial this year, too.